ovotech/datastore4s/README.md

 ## A Contrived Example

-What follows is a basic example of using datastore4s to persist and stream a simple case class representing a Person using thier first and last name to generate their key.
+What follows is a basic example of using datastore4s to persist and stream a simple case class representing a Person using their first and last name to generate the datastore key.

 ```scala
 import com.ovoenergy.datastore4s._